The hike to Mount Storm King is a short but grueling hike in Olympic National Park. From the peak, you get a spectacular view of Lake Crescent.

 We liked this hike but we did not love it.

-The view from Mt.
-Storm King is great, but it’s a tough hike for this view.
+The view from Mount Storm King is great, but it’s a tough hike for this view.
 I’m very glad we did it, but we have another trail recommendation for you.

-If you want a hike that offers amazing panoramic views, we recommend hiking to Mt.
-Angeles from Hurricane Ridge.
+If you want a hike that offers amazing panoramic views, we recommend hiking to Mount Angeles from Hurricane Ridge.
 This is another tough hike, but you are treated to jaw-dropping views for the entire hike.
-Even if you skipped the end of the hike (the strenuous hike plus rock scramble up Mt.
-Angeles), you would still have better views (in our opinion) than those from Mt.
-Storm King (post coming soon).
+Even if you skipped the end of the hike (the strenuous hike plus rock scramble up Mount Angeles), you would still have better views (in our opinion) than those from Mount Storm King.

 Tips to Have the Best Experience